Local or agency standards.

 shall include all of the following:

-Blueprints of each school building and facility or, if blueprints were already submitted, a certification that the blueprints submitted are current.
+Blueprints or critical incident mapping data for each school building and facility or, if blueprints or the data were already submitted, a certification that the items submitted are current.

 A proposed plan of expenditure of the grant moneys.